ziap/ziap.github.io/content/blog/bpe-1/index.md

 hA pA pun bun hAs
 ```

-Repeat this until we generated enough tokens or all pairs in the final text is unique.
+Repeat this until we have generated enough tokens or all pairs in the final
+text are unique.

 ```
 text: "hug pug pun bun hugs"